Skip to main content

 Bad Stereo Configuration (cal-shape-003)

-🔍 Specified components can't be a stereo pair, since there is no spatial constraint between them in the provided plex.
+🔍 The two cameras can't be a stereo pair, since there is no spatial constraint between them in the provided plex.

 Code 4: Init Errors